 Early use has been associated with marijuana use disorder.
 Those who begin using before the age 18 have been shown to be 4-7 times more likely to develop a marijuana use disorder.

 Treatment of marijuana addiction focuses primarily on behavioral modification therapies.
 Addiction treatment may occur in a treatment center or in an outpatient setting where the user regularly schedules appointments.
+At Chapman House, we focus on caring support through our marijuana addiction treatment centers, giving you relief you need.

 Some of the following strategies are often employed in treating marijuana addiction.